What Is Mint Tea?

 Peppermint, on the other hand, is loaded with menthol and menthone, giving it a sharp, spicy flavor.

-Peppermint can relieve an upset stomach, and in some cases it has been seen to relieve symptoms of irritable bowel syndrome (IBS).
+Stomach and digestion: Peppermint tea may relieve an upset stomach.
+And in some cases, it has been seen to relieve symptoms of irritable bowel syndrome (IBS).
 It does this by causing the muscles of the stomach to relax and by improving the flow of bile, helping food digest and pass through the stomach more quickly.
-However, peppermint can also be an irritant, so it should not be used if you have gastroesophageal reflux disease, also known as GERD.
+But peppermint can also be an irritant, so it should not be used if you have gastroesophageal reflux disease, also known as GERD.

 How to Prepare Mint Tea